Skip to content Skip to footer

 True architectural space—like the mystery of beauty—is not imposed: it reveals itself.

 You cannot force its appearance, no matter how much you desire it.
 It only emerges when there is an inner disposition: silence, openness, receptivity.
-It is within this state of trusting anticipation that it may reveal itself—like a gift, like grace.
+It is within this state of trusting anticipation that it may reveal itself—like a gift.
 But if you demand it, if you try to hold onto it or make it your own, it fades away.

 Architectural space is born when the architect falls silent and allows matter, place, and light to speak.
 Then, and only then, beauty reveal itself.